How to get from Split to Hvar

 Book your ferry ticket from Split to Hvar in advance during high season (June-September)

-If you can’t board your preferred ferry, you’ll have to wait for the next ferry from Split to Hvar.
+If your preferred ferry is fully booked or you arrive too late, you’ll need to wait for the next available departure from Split to Hvar.

-The ferries from Split to Hvar depart from Split Ferry Port, which is just within walking distance from most hotels in the city centre.
+The ferries from Split to Hvar depart from Split Ferry Port, just a short walk from most hotels in the city centre.

 They dock at the Harbour of Hvar in Riva.
 This pier is on the western part of Hvar Island.

-The catamaran of Kapetan Luka is a comfortable ferry that brings you from Split to Hvar Island in around 50 minutes.
+The high-speed ferries of Kapetan Luka and TP Line can bring you comfortably from Split to Hvar Island in just about an hour.

 Travelling during winter months?

-Fewer ferries operate from Split to Hvar in the winter months, so make sure to double-check schedules a day or two prior to your trip.
+Fewer ferries operate from Split to Hvar in the winter months, so make sure to double-check schedules a day or two before your trip.
 Kapetan Luka and Jadrolinija ferry services only depart 1-2 times a day in the low season.

 Step 1: Split to Stari Grad by Car Ferry